erhhung/ec2-github-runner/README.md

 **2. Prepare GitHub personal access token**

-1. Create a new GitHub personal access token with the `repo` scope.
+1. Create a new GitHub personal access token with `repo` scope.
+   If creating a fine-grained access token, be sure to include **Read and write** access for [**Administration**](https://docs.github.com/en/rest/authentication/permissions-required-for-fine-grained-personal-access-tokens?apiVersion=2022-11-28#repository-permissions-for-administration) repository permissions.
    The action will use the token for self-hosted runners management in the GitHub account on the repository level.

 2. Add the token to GitHub secrets.

 **3. Prepare EC2 image**